The city of Bangkok transport, how to travel around the city

 Cheaper city line stops at all stations, and should continue in the city.
 From Suvarnabhumi airport train goes to Phaya Thai.
 At Phaya Thai you can switch to the Skytrain.
 The entire journey takes 30 minutes and costs 45 baht.

 Attention!
-2014 Express Line is suspended while this is the only City Line
+2014 Express Line is suspended, is only valid City Line

 Bus rapid route (BRT Bus Rapid Transit)